Spoilers for Observation (computer game).

 I do not think that Observation is a very good game.
 It is well worth your time and money, but it is not a good game, which is a shame, because that is what it is supposed to be.
 Let me explain.

-When I saw the adverts for Observation, I thought it would be a game in which the player, as S.A.M., had to save – or condemn – the station, not unlike how H.A.L. had to.
+When I saw the adverts for Observation, I thought it would be a game in which the player, as S.A.M., had to save – or condemn – the station, not unlike how H.A.L. had to in 2001.
 I thought I would be locking hatches, isolating crew members, shutting off power, and refusing to open the pod bay doors to further my agenda.
 The overlays and body of the game all felt like I was being set up for precisely that: when the captain regained control, I thought that my time had come, and that equipped with the various mini-puzzles which the game had thus far thrown at me, grudgingly, as a reward for moving awkwardly around the place in that wretched sphere, I would have to protect Emma and trick Jim into imprisoning or killing himself.

 But this never materialized.
 By the time I had finished, I realized that I had not actually done much playing of a game at all.
 Occasionally there had been puzzles, some of which were poorly explained (because the terminology used by the characters and the game world differed, for example, or sometimes for more arcane reasons, such as a late game process for disabling a security protocol), but most of which were less puzzles and more tasks which had to be executed in a specific way, which is not quite the same thing.
 Even by the standards of point-and-click adventure games, it was rather on the light side in terms of puzzles and gameplay.